watson-developer-cloud/api-guidelines/swagger-coding-style.md

 ### Java builders

 Models that should have an associated builder object in Java should be annotated with `"x-java-builder": true`.

+### Content-type description and required

+For operations that accept multiple content-types, users may need to specify the content type of a request body explicitly using the "content-type" header parameter.
+However, "content-type" should not be explicitly defined as a parameter to the operation ([see above](#do-not-explicitly-define-a-content-type-header-parameter)), so there is no official mechanism to specify a custom description for the "content-type" header parameter when it may be needed.

+Use the `"x-content-type-description"` annotation on an operation to specify a custom description for the "content-type" header parameter.

+It is best practice to support requests without a "content-type" header by assuming a default content type, or by introspection of the content to determine its type.
+However, some operations may require the user to explicitly pass a "content-type" header.

+Use the `"x-content-type-required"` annotation on an operation to specify that an operation requires the request to contain a "content-type" header parameter.

+### Accept description and required

+For operations that may return multiple content-types, users may need to specify the content type of the response explicitly using the "accept" header parameter.
+However, "accept" should not be explicitly defined as a parameter to the operation ([see above](#do-not-explicitly-define-an-accept-header-parameter)), so there is no official mechanism to specify a custom description for the "accept" header parameter when it may be needed.

+Use the `"x-accept-description"` annotation on an operation to specify a custom description for the "accept" header parameter.

+It is best practice to support requests without an "accept" header by assuming a default content type for the response.
+However, some operations may require the user to explicitly pass an "accept" header.

+Use the `"x-accept-required"` annotation on an operation to specify that an operation requires the request to contain an "accept" header parameter.

 ### File content types